Approximate Post-Selective Inference for Regression with the Group LASSO: Introduction

-Recent tools in selective inference recognize the need to adjust for selection bias when learning algorithms are applied to data prior to statistical modeling and estimation of parameters and their uncertainties \citep[][]{berk2013valid, dwork2015preserving, benjamini2020selective}.
-Motivated by the potential of reusing information from selection, a conditional approach restores statistical validity in many post-selective tasks \citep[][among others]{exact_lasso, suzumura2017selective, zhao2019selective, gao2020selective, tanizaki2020computing}.
-To briefly outline the basic idea from a variable selection perspective, consider a learning algorithm applied to data $Y$.
-Suppose the algorithm returns as output $\widehat{E}(Y)$, a subset of $\{1,2,\ldots,p\}$ such that each index represents a variable, and therefore $\widehat{E}(Y)$ is associated with a model selected from $2^p$ possibilities.
-In the non-trivial case where variable selection does not return the empty set, our interest, after selecting a given subset of variables $E$, lies in estimating a set of post-selective parameters
+To briefly outline the essence of the conditional approach, consider a variable selection algorithm applied to data $Y$ with $p$ (fixed) predictors $X$.
+Suppose the algorithm returns as output $\widehat{E}(Y)$, a subset of $\{1,2,\ldots,p\}$ such that each index represents a variable (column of $X$), and therefore $\widehat{E}(Y)$ is associated with a model selected from $2^p$ possibilities.
+After selecting a given (nonempty) subset of variables $E$, our interest lies in inference for a set of post-selective parameters

-and their uncertainties using the observed data ``$Y=y$".
-Then, the following relation
+using the observed data $\left\{ Y = y \right\}$.
+Post-selective inference for $\Theta_E$ proceeds by conditioning on the selection event

-prompts post-selective pivotal quantities for $\theta^{(j)}_{E}$ after conditioning on the selection event ``$\widehat{E}(Y)=E$" \citep{exact_lasso}.
-While the ideal conditioning event is precisely the selection event, inference remains valid by the argument above even when the conditioning event is a proper subset of the selection event, i.e., we can condition on ``$\widehat{E}(Y)=E$" \emph{and} additional information.
-A Bayesian formulation for the same problem is especially useful for jointly estimating vector-valued parameters (for example, $\Theta_E$ with entries $\theta^{(j)}_{E}$, for $j\in E$, stacked as a vector) or functions thereof through post-selective point estimates and credible regions, and permits flexible inference in different models informed by selection (for instance, models with unknown noise variance).
-Conditional guarantees of a similar flavor are achieved in the Bayesian setting by working with a conditional, {\em selection-informed} likelihood \citep{yekutieli2012adjusted, selective_bayesian}.
+which is motivated by the fact that conditional coverage implies unconditional coverage under selection.
+That is, for a set $C\left(\widehat{E}\left(Y\right),Y\right) \subseteq \mathbb{R}$ that depends on both the output of selection and the data, \cite{exact_lasso} note